fawern/fawern-ai/README.md

 print("Converted Python Code:\n", python_code)
 ```

-This will convert the given Java code to Python code.
+This will convert the given C++ code to Python code.

 ### CodeVisualizer